UNIQUE-Students/UNIQUE-Students.github.io/index.md

     </div>

     <div class="content">
-    Join us at the UNIQUE Student Symposium (USS) 2024, happening from 8th to 10th May at the <a href="https://cervo.ulaval.ca/en">CERVO Brain Research Center</a> in Quebec City!
+    The UNIQUE Student Symposium (USS) 2024 was organized from 8th to 10th May at the <a href="https://cervo.ulaval.ca/en">CERVO Brain Research Center</a> in Quebec City.
     <br><br>
     USS is a student-oriented, student-organized conference at the crossroads of neuroscience and AI research.
 The goal is to provide students in those fields with an event tailor made to their needs and presenting the state of the art of what is done in neuro-AI research.